sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 But, more importantly, this needs an investor mindset rather than a spending mindset.

 Every penny you get from your active job - you should invest it.
 Invest it in outsourcing jobs that suck most of your time unnecessarily.
-Invest in gaining skills that will be useful for your side-gig.
+Invest it in gaining skills that will be useful for your side-gig.
 Don't be afraid to learn, or spend money on learning.
 Every lesson that you learn will be useful and payoff in the long run.

 But, don't go wasting money on drinks multiple times a week, or something that does not really add any value to your life.
 Always think about how could you invest that money in something that will give back to you multiples of it.